Let's Get Lost (1988 film): Musical score and soundtrack

 The film score features performances by Baker from the 1950s and 1960s along with newly recorded performances from 1987 and the soundtrack album was released on the RCA Novus label (full title Chet Baker Sings and Plays from the Film "Let's Get Lost") in 1989.

 "Baker is my favourite vocalist of the century," Björk told Q. "There were two albums – both with the same title, ridiculously – which were released with Bruce Weber's film of his life, Let's Get Lost.
 One was recorded when the film was being made, when he was older, and the other with all the stuff he sung when he was young, which I prefer… he's the only singer I've ever been able to identify with.
 I love the fact he's so expressive, so overemotional.
 It's classic stuff; it makes me soft in my knees… He was so into it: like, 'Fuck those notes I'm singing, and fuck those songs I'm singing – what I want is the emotion.'
 That's how I feel about it too."

 Baker's recording of "Chetty's Lullaby" with Ennio Morricone as conductor of his orchestra was also featured in the film.
 Baker brought his 1985 recording of "So Hard To Know" from Brazil to include in the film.

 Reception

-Lindsay Planer of AllMusic states, "Even though time and substances have given Baker the visage of a man twice his age, those inimitable pipes and velvet tone have worn surprisingly well.
+Lindsay Planer of AllMusic retrospectively stated, "Even though time and substances have given Baker the visage of a man twice his age, those inimitable pipes and velvet tone have worn surprisingly well.
 The track list is quite literally replete with something old, new, borrowed, and blue ...
 Ironically, the title song "Let's Get Lost" isn't on this album.
 While the tune was in the documentary, it is the familiar 1956 version.
 This leads to one of the primary criticisms that can be leveled at this collection – it would have been well served by a supplementary volume of vintage Baker featured in the movie, although presumably licensing prohibited such".